How Does Sunset Beach Work? - Page 5

 Because remember, when you get it wrong at Sunset Beach, you can really get it wrong.

-It does not take too many of these sorts of events at all to cause someone to very wisely decide to take their game elsewhere.
+It does not take too many of these sorts of events at all to cause someone (including people with skill levels falling on a spectrum that rises all the way to the level of world champion) to very wisely decide to take their game elsewhere.
 To go find something that's a little less out to get them.
 Something that's a bit more comprehensible.
 Something that yields better odds of not getting the holy bejeesus kicked out of them, backed solidly by an all-too-credible death threat, on a far-too-likely basis.
 The place culls the infirm and the unfit rapidly, and it culls the firm and the fit, too.
 It does not grade on a curve.
 Every child is not a winner.
 It neither remembers nor cares how good you did last time.
 It is both alive and coldly lifeless, looking directly at you with unseeing eyes, at one and the same time.

 And of course, the flip side of this ever-so-peculiar coin consists in the business of failing miserably, time and time and time again, to even catch one of the infuriating sonofabitches in the first place.